Sharif-University-ESRLab/spring2025-yocto-watchdog/Readme.md

 ## 🏗️ System Architecture

-[cite_start]The physical setup consists of three devices sharing a common I2C communication bus[cite: 157].
+The physical setup consists of three devices sharing a common I2C communication bus[cite: 157].
 This is achieved by connecting the SDA (Serial Data), SCL (Serial Clock), and GND (Ground) pins of all three components together.

 The roles within this architecture are clearly defined: